Mistralys/application-localization/README.md

 // Placeholder values come after the context information. ptex(
     '%1$s records',
-    'Placeholder contains the amount of records.',
+    'The placeholder contains the amount of records.', 42
-    42
 );
 ```

 > Note: The context text must be a string, just like the text to translate.
-> Linebreaks and string concatenation are allowed, but no variables or functions.
+> Linebreaks and string concatenation are allowed, but no variables or functions,
+> since this extracted offline, instead of being evaluated at runtime.

 ## Tips & best practices